-Taking travel money with you is not the only way to spend abroad so make sure you explore all your options before your trip.
+But remember, taking travel money with you is not the only way to spend abroad so make sure you explore all your options before your trip.

 This shows how much foreign currency you can get in exchange for your money.

-The charge is normally incorporated into the rate, so although many companies advertise 0% commission they could still be charging you by offering a less competitive exchange rate instead.
+The charge is normally incorporated into the rate, so although many companies advertise 0% commission, they could still be charging you by offering a less competitive exchange rate instead.